BabelQwerty/awesome-stars-noob/README.md

 *   [shiyemin/ChatGPT-MS](https://github.com/shiyemin/ChatGPT-MS) - This repo is named by ChatGPT for Multi-Session ChatGPT API.

-*   [n3d1117/chatgpt-telegram-bot](https://github.com/n3d1117/chatgpt-telegram-bot) - 🤖 A Telegram bot that integrates with OpenAI's official ChatGPT, DALL·E and Whisper APIs to provide answers, written in Python
+*   [n3d1117/chatgpt-telegram-bot](https://github.com/n3d1117/chatgpt-telegram-bot) - 🤖 A Telegram bot that integrates with OpenAI's official ChatGPT APIs to provide answers, written in Python

 *   [rawandahmad698/PyChatGPT](https://github.com/rawandahmad698/PyChatGPT) - ⚡️ Python client for the unofficial ChatGPT API with auto token regeneration, conversation tracking, proxy support and more.